Pivotal, cluster and interface measures for critical planar percolation: A measure on the set of pivotal points which is measurable with respect to the scaling limit

 Roughly speaking, $\rho$-important points are the same as points that are pivotal for some ``$\rho$-macroscopic'' quad with boundary ``not too close'' to the point.
 For convenience, we will actually consider measures which are defined in a somewhat less symmetric way, but will turn out to be less sensitive to local effects in our proof.
 This needs some definitions:

 \begin{definition} Let $A$ be some closed topological annulus of the plane; the bounded component of $A^c$ will be called its {\bf inside face}; $\p_1 A$ and $\p_2 A$ will be its inner and outer boundaries.
-We will say that $A$ is a {\bf proper annulus} if its inner and outer boundaries are piecewise smooth curves. \end{definition}
+We will say that $A$ is a {\bf proper annulus} if its inner and outer boundaries are piecewise smooth curves of finite length. \end{definition}

 \begin{definition} Let $\mathcal{H}$ be a family of proper annuli in the plane.
 It will be called an {\bf enhanced tiling} if the collection of the inner boundaries form a locally finite tiling of the plane.
 The {\bf diameter} of $\mathcal{H}$ will be